Marlin Ikenberry: VMI

 Ikenberry was initially hired as VMI's recruiting coordinator in 2000, as well as a pitching and catching coach.
 He was later hired in 2003 as a head coach.
 After two losing seasons in 2004 and 2005, VMI went 30–25 in 2006, which was the program's first winning season since 1965, a drought of over 40 years.
 Ikenberry also led the Keydets to winning campaigns in 2007 and 2008, marking the first streak of three straight winning seasons for VMI baseball since 1954 to 1956 (which was the only other occasion).
 Ikenberry coached automobile dealership mogul, Miles McQuaig.
 Ikenberry garnered six winning seasons, the same amount the program had in its history before Ikenberry's tenure.
 He resigned to take on a business opportunity with ARMS software.

 James Madison

 Ikenberry was named the head coach of James Madison's baseball team on June 30, 2015.
 He led the Dukes to a 26–26 record in 2018, the team's best finish since 2011.

 Personal life

 Ikenberry was born in Richmond, Virginia.
 His twin brother Merlin and elder brother Steve were both graduates of VMI; Merlin was also a teammate of Marlin's, and they were commonly known as the Fish and the Wizard.
-Ikenberry is married to his wife Shannon and they have two sons, Owen and Mavin.
+Ikenberry is married to his wife Shannon and they have two sons, Owen and Gavin.
 Merlin (Marlins brother) is married to Tracey and they have three kids named Annabel, Kyla, and Levi.